Some posts contain compensated links. Please read this disclaimer for more info.

 How To Tip In Bulgaria

-There is no hard and fast rule for tipping in Bulgaria, but especially in the tourist resorts, towns, and cities, workers will be very grateful for any tip you choose to leave.
+There is no hard and fast rule for tipping in Bulgaria, but workers will be very grateful for any tip you choose to leave, especially in the tourist resorts, towns, and cities.
 Bulgarian wages are relatively low compared to other neighboring countries, and they often rely on tips to top up their salaries at the end of the month.
 If you’re visiting Bourgas or Varna in particular, you’ll find a growing tipping culture; and it has become customary.

 Along with restaurant and bar staff, hotel staff will very much appreciate any tips you give them.
 Around 2 Lev for every suitcase you have is enough when tipping porters, and if you want to tip your maids, you could think about between 1-2 Lev for every day you’re staying.

 Even though tipping is a little more prevalent in Bulgaria than in some other countries in the region, it is still optional, especially away from the major towns and cities.
 In rural areas, tipping isn’t really the done thing, but again, if you want to say thank you for a job well done, go ahead and tip.

 Denominations: Notes: 10 – KM200.
 Coins: 1 – KM5, 5-50 Fenig

 Other currencies accepted: You will almost certainly need to change your money into KM when you arrive because this is one of the most problematic currencies to find outside of the country.
 For that reason, make sure that you spend all of the KM you have before leaving.
 You will discover Euros are accepted in some places, but not that widely.
 As a result, it’s best to have local cash on you, especially if you’re traveling away from the major towns and cities.
 If you pay with Euros, you’re like to get a pretty reduced exchange rate for your efforts.